-These Disclosures present the evaluation and management of the various risks faced by the Company during the year ended 31 December 2024.
+These Disclosures present the evaluation and management of the risks faced by the Company during the year ended 31 December 2024.
 Under Part 6 of the IFR, the Company is required to disclose, amongst other, information regarding its capital and minimum capital requirements, its risk management objectives and policies, remuneration policies and practices and its investment policy.

-The Company's policy regarding the public disclosure requirements is aligned with the requirements of IFR/IFD and other applicable legislation.
+The Company's public disclosures have been prepared in line with the requirements of part 6 of IFR/IFD and other applicable legislation or guidance as applicable.